Cupertino in Santa Clara County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the Juan Bautista de Anza National Historic Trail marker series.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Captain Elisha Stephens (approx. half a mile away); St. Joseph’s College (approx. 2.2 miles away); Garrod Farms (approx. 2.7 miles away); Historic Loyola Corners (approx. 3.2 miles away); Paul Masson Mountain Winery (approx. 3.8 miles away); Gubserville (approx. 4.1 miles away); Saratoga State Bank (approx. 4.1 miles away); Saratoga World War I Memorial (approx. 4.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the Captain Elisha Stephens (approx. half a mile away); St. Joseph’s College (approx. 2.2 miles away); Garrod Farms (approx. 2.7 miles away); Historic Loyola Corners (approx. 3.2 miles away); Paul Masson Mountain Winery (approx. 3.8 miles away); Gubserville (approx. 4.1 miles away); Saratoga State Bank (approx. 4.1 miles away); Saratoga World War I Memorial (approx. 4.2 miles away).
 Touch for a list and map of all markers in Cupertino.

 Also see . . .
 Cupetinio: History.
 Cupertino owes its earliest mention in recorded history to the 1776 expedition led by the Spanish explorer, Captain Juan Bautista de Anza.
 Starting in Sonora, Mexico, De Anza led a group up the coast of California aiming to establish a presidio (fort) on San Francisco Bay.
-(Submitted on March 31, 2012, by Barry Swackhamer of San Jose, California.)
+(Submitted on March 31, 2012, by Barry Swackhamer of Brentwood, California.)

 Categories. • Exploration • Hispanic Americans •

 More.
 Search the internet for Arroyo de San Joseph Cupertino.